N Street Cohousing

 A cohousing community in Davis, California

 Since 1986, the community has grown to 19 houses by a process of adding one house at a time as they become available, taking down the fences between them and integrating the backyard landscaping.
-We have also added two houses from across the street.
-Currently, approximately 50 adults and 5-10 kids (depending on the year) reside here.
-The ownership structure of the houses is very diverse - some of the units are owned by community residents, some by absentee landlords, and others as partnerships of former/current tenants in the community.
+We have also added three houses from across the street.
+Currently, approximately 60 adults and 5-10 kids (depending on the year) reside here.
+The ownership structure of the houses is diverse - some of the units are owned by community residents, some by local and absentee landlords, and others as partnerships of former/current tenants in the community.

 Because of the way it grew, our community is termed "retrofit cohousing" and is a leading example how to create community in existing neighborhoods.
 N Street Cohousing is unusual because it has arisen by gradual evolution in the midst of existing suburban development.